aliarsalankazmi/Notes-StatisticalAnalysis/README.md

   - Converting the correlation coefficient to a Z-score and then this by the standard error (Z-score is computed because we know the probability of a given Z-score, as long as the distribution is normal.
 Since it isn't normal for a correlation coefficient, it is divided by the standard error)
   - Using a t-statistic, the formula for which is: (correlation coefficient*sqrt(N - 2)/sqrt(1 - correlation coefficient ^2))
 * Alternatively, we may compute the confidence intervals for a correlation coefficient (after converting the correlation coefficients to Z-scores and computing the standard error.
 The standard error of the mean is just dividing the Standard Deviation by the sqrt(N) where N = total number of values).
+* Another possible method is to use **bootstrapping** to repetitively draw samples from a sampling distribution, and compute correlation over each of the drawn samples.
+This is very easy to do with R.
   - Once the values for the CI are calculated, we need to convert them back to Correlation coefficients.
 * There are **two** types of Correlations:
   - Bivariate: